-- MAP Measure of Academic Progress (administered 3 times per year) - COGAT Cognitive Abilities Test (administered in Grade 3) - ACRE Assessment of Catechesis/Religious Education (administered in Grades 5 and 8)
+- MAP Measure of Academic Progress (administered 3 times per year) - ACRE Assessment of Catechesis/Religious Education (administered in Grades 5 and 8)

 Auxiliary Services

 St. Barnabas School strives to meet the educational needs of all of its students in the academic spectrum.
 We offer learning support and enrichment opportunities for students who need extra support as well as for those who need to be challenged further.